DBInstance

 The name of the DB parameter group to associate with this DB instance.
 If

-you do not specify a value, then the default DB parameter group for the specified
+you don’t specify a value, then Amazon RDS uses the default DB parameter

-This setting doesn’t apply to RDS Custom.
+This setting doesn’t apply to RDS Custom DB instances.

 Constraints:

-* It must be 1 to 255 letters, numbers, or hyphens.
+* Must be 1 to 255 letters, numbers, or hyphens.

 * The first character must be a letter.